 The memory can be erased a page at a time, using the Page Erase instruction, or a sector at a time, using the Sector Erase instruction.

-In order to meet environmental requirements, ST offers these devices in ECOPACK® packages.
+In order to meet environmental requirements, Numonyx offers the M45PE40 in ECOPACK® packages.
 ECOPACK® packages are Lead-free and RoHS compliant.